SamuelStreet/SPPP/README.txt

 To Do:
 -Functionality
-  - phase plot arrows seem to be scalled based on xdensity and ydensity even when scale is set, this should not be.
-  - Be good to add Huen method
+  - Need to be able to click on the plot to pick a point
   - Time forward and time backwards are not implemented, need to implement
-  - Need to be able to click on the plot to pick a point
   - need t implemented

 - Feature
-  - should also save time based data as part of a nump array so that  be nice you could also get different time based.
+  - should also save time based data as part of a numpy array so that  be nice you could also get different time based.
   - would be nice if the user could specify a specific h value and the amount of time they would like to simulate.
   - would be good to add Huen's method, but not required.
   - would be nice to add settings so plot does not reset, that way could plot using multiple different methods and have them all displayed at the same time.